victorodev/just-a-dollar-bot-for-twitter/README.md

 This bot was entirely written in Python and makes use of several libraries, such as:

 + Time
-+ Beautifulsoup
++ BeautifulSoup
 + Requests
-+ Tweety
++ Tweepy
 + Schedule

-It basically works by webscrapping the dollar rate in BRL (Brazilian Real) and then, with the data stored and processed, it uses the Tweepy library and the Twitter API to publish within the network.
+It basically works by webscrapping the dollar rate in BRL (Brazilian Real) and then, with the data stored and processed, it uses the Tweepy library and the Twitter API to publish in the network.
 Simple and fun.

 + Follow me on Twitter @victorodev and the bot @pastelfarialima (I promise the name is justified when you see it working haha)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------